 Are you interested in becoming a web or app developer?
-Then, you need to learn how to code!
-Students will work independently or in small groups as they study different programming languages.
-Available languages include HTML/CSS, Python, JavaScript, PHP, Bash/Shell, C++, Swift and others.
-This course will utilize resources from Code

-Academy, Coursera and EDX.
+Then you need to learn how to code!
+Students will code through in-class activities, small group projects and independent based projects.
+Coding languages available include HTML/CSS, Python, JavaScript, Swift and others.
+This course will utilize resources and tools from various websites such as CodeHS, Code Academy, PythonAnywhere, W3Schools, Coursera and EDX.
 Students may earn completion certificates which may be used in the workplace or possibly for advanced placement in college.